dmerc12/DSA/algorithms/algorithm_notes.md

 Typical runtime complexity of O(N log N).
 Typical space complexity of O(N).

+## Bubble Sort:
+Bubble sort is a sorting algorithm that iterates through a list, comparing and swapping adjacent elements if the second element is less than the first.

+Uses nested loops resulting in a runtime complexity of O(N<sup>2</sup>).

+Often considered impractical for real-world use since many faster sorting algorithms exist.

+## Bucket Sort:
+Bucket sort is a numerical sorting algorithm that distributes numbers into buckets, sorts each bucket with an additional sorting algorithm, and then concatenates buckets together to build the sorted result.

+A bucket is a container for numerical values in a specific range.

+1. The algorithm creates a list of buckets, each representing a range of numerical values.
+Collectively, the buckets represent the range from 0 to the max value in the array.
+For N buckets and a max value of M, each bucket represents x values: $$ x = \frac{M + 1}{N} $$ The bucket index is calculated as: $$ [number * \frac{N}{M + 1}] $$
+2. Then, each bucket is sorted with an additional sorting algorithm.
+3. Lastly, all buckets are concatenated together in order and copied to the original array.

 ## Radix Sort:
 Radix sort is a sorting algorithm designed specifically for integers.
 The algorithm makes use of a concept called buckets and is a type of bucket sort.